To enter the awards, call us on: +44 (0)1244 401932

 Where does your design inspiration come from?

 I am inspired by people.
-As Franck Chimer famously said, People ignore design that ignores people.
-We can not design in the way we have been taught.
-In fact to create the best human centred outcome we have to put design last.
-We have to observe what people repeatedly do within certain environments.
+As Franck Chimera famously said, People ignore design that ignores people.
+We cannot design in the way we have been taught.
+In fact to create the best human centred outcomes we have to put design last.
+Instead we have to observe what people repeatedly do within certain environments and apply design to frame those behaviours.

 In what direction do you feel that design is moving towards in a general sense?